PrathamPatel010/Playing-With-Git/Readme.md

 `git diff commit1 commit2` : Gives difference of all file changes between 2 commits.

 `git commit -m “commit message”` : To quickly give commit message instead of opening it in vim editor.

+`git remote` : Lists down all the remote connection names.

+`Remote Connection` : It helps you to link 2 git repositories for downloading and uploading changes from each other.

+`git remote add <name of connection> <link of connection>`  : Helps us to add new link to remote repo and give name to it.

+`git remote rm <name of remote>` : Deletes a remote connection.

+`git remote rename <oldname> <newname>` : Rename the connection.

+Note : Name of remote connection is always used to communication between repos.